Recent Content

 Now let me list a few answers to the questions raised above:

-• I do not have an answer for the currently active tmux session yet, presumably you should somehow be able to get from a PID to a socket and thus to the session?
+session yet, presumably you should somehow be able to get from a PID to a socket and thus to the session? - For

 For scripting interfaces, many programs have their own little implementation of this, but most problematic here is that you want to go from a X11 window / PID to the scripting interface, not through some workaround by querying for interfaces!